jackchoumine/p-control/README.md

 # p-control

-> promise concurrency control.
+Promise concurrency control.

 Async task control by concurrent number in a easy way.

 ## features

 - control async task by concurrent number
-- easy to use
+- api is elegant and easy to use
 - promise based
 - support browser and nodejs
 - very small size